kar1man/kar1man/README.md

 - 👋 Hi, I’m @kar1man
-- 👀 I’m interested in the kuwan
+- 👀 I’m interested in the void
-- 🌱 I’m currently learning magkuwan
+- 🌱 I’m currently learning my purpose in life
-- 📫 How to reach me >_<
+- 📫 How to reach me: "It's lonely at the top" /s
 - 😄 Pronouns: Fry/Chicken
 - ⚡ Fun fact: I love bread